Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

 EasyBuild also takes care of a **high level of reproducibility of installations**.

-It will **keep a copy of all the downloaded sources** in the `$EBU_USER_PREFIX/sources` subdirectory, and use that source file again rather than downloading it again.
+It will **keep a copy of all the downloaded sources** in the `$EBU_USER_PREFIX/sources` subdirectory (unless the sources are already available elswhere where EasyBuild can find them, e.g., in the system EasyBuild sources directory), and use that source file again rather than downloading it again.
 Of course in some cases those "sources" could be downloaded tar files with binaries instead as EasyBuild can install downloaded binaries or relocatable RPMs.
 And if you know the structure of those directories, this is also a place where